Business Concepts

 The folio is a small but load-bearing part of double-entry bookkeeping.
 Every transaction touches two accounts, and the folio is what proves both halves point back to the same event.

 It also explains why accounting feels rigid to beginners.
-The system is not fussy for its own sake.
-It is built so any entry can be defended and traced, and the folio is the smallest unit of that promise.
+The system is built so any entry in the financial statements can be defended and traced, and the folio is the smallest unit of that promise.

 Ledger folio vs journal folio